noniagriconomie/symfony/UPGRADE-5.0.md

 WebServerBundle
 ---------------

  * The bundle has been removed.
+Use the `Symfony Local Web Server` instead.